 Following the interviews and meetings, a report that assessed the impact of the 1970’s program on the careers of medical and public health students occurred.
 Soon thereafter, OHIP was established as a national program.
 In 2004, under the leadership of Robert Harrison (Principal Investigator), Gail Bateson (OHIP Advisory Board Chair), Katherine Kirkland (AOEC Executive Director), and a group of health professionals, including several former interns, OHIP recruited its first class.

 Each year OHIP receives hundreds of applicants with a wide variety of backgrounds and experiences and admits roughly 25 students each summer.
-Since the first group of students were admitted to the Program in the summer of 2004, 214 OHIP interns have worked on 109 occupational health and safety projects.
+Since the first group of students were admitted to the Program in the summer of 2004, over 300 OHIP interns have worked on nearly 150 occupational health and safety projects.